nanya96/Kultra-Mega-Stores-Inventory/README.md

 ## Conclusion
 Based on the analysis in SQL Server, the company did not appropriately align shipping costs with order priorities.
-The Delivery Truck while considered economical, incurred the highest total shipping cost and was used across all priority levels, including Critical, which undermines timely delivery.
-Furthermore, all shipments were packed in Jumbo packaging, regardless of urgency, amplifying the cost.
+The Delivery Truck while considered economical, incurred the highest total shipping cost and was used across all priority levels, including "Critical", which undermines timely delivery.
+Furthermore, all shipments for the truck delivery were packed in Jumbo packaging, regardless of urgency, amplifying the cost.
 This suggests a lack of strategic alignment between shipping method, order priority, and packaging choices.
-The company should consider refining its shipping policy to; Match faster shipping methods with high-priority orders, use economical options for low-priority orders,re-evaluate packaging efficiency.

 ## Recommendation
+1. The company should consider refining its shipping policy to; Match faster shipping methods with high-priority orders, use         economical options for low-priority orders,re-evaluate packaging efficiency.
+2. Improve engagement and communication by reaching out directly to understand their purchasing patterns and constraints.
+   For those with “Critical” priority: offer dedicated account management or priority handling services to reinforce the             relationship.
+3. Offer incentives for larger orders because from the query the orders were small and they can do this by design volume-based       discounts or bundling offers to encourage higher order quantities.
+Also, introduce loyalty points for repeat purchases.
+4. Clarify order priority and needs for customers with “Not Specified” or “Low” priority by Following up to understand their         urgency and how your services can be made more valuable.
+Also, They should consider prompting for priority selection during       ordering to tailor service.
+5. Use email campaigns or targeted ads to highlight relevant offerings.
+6. Set KPIs such as increase in average order size, frequency of orders, and customer satisfaction scores.
+Track changes over the    next 3–6 months to evaluate the impact of these strategies.

 ## Files
 **`DSA_DACP Text Script.sql`:** This SQL file is where all the querying happened to gain an understanding and insights from the database, and answer the questions asked. <br>